RobDWaller/robdwaller.github.io/_posts/2018-02-20-four-security-principles-devs-should-follow.md

 ---
-title: Four Security Principles That Software Developers Should Follow
+title: "Four Security Principles That Software Developers Should Follow"
 layout: post
 description: "Security is a topic that is often poorly understood by developers because many of them focus on the technical side of security rather than the wider topic"
 published: true